-Equity Grants in Fiscal 2017
+Time-Based Equity Grants in Fiscal 2018

-In March 2017, the Compensation Committee approved annual equity awards for our executive officers and employees.
-These annual equity awards are awarded as a mix of stock options and restricted stock units at a 75%/25% ratio.
-For the 2017 fiscal year, the Compensation Committee reviewed proposed annual equity awards for our named executive officers at both the 50th percentile and the 75th percentile of our 2017 peer group, based on grant value.
-In recognition of corporate and individual performance, our Chief Executive Officer recommended equity grants at the high end of the range based on recommendations from Radford.
-Radford's recommendations, on which our equity guidelines are based, utilize market data regarding long-term incentives and equity compensation from our 2017 peer group.
+Effective March 1, 2018, the Compensation Committee approved annual equity awards for our named executive officers other than Drs.
+Bedrosian and Hogenhuis, each of whom received an initial equity award in connection with commencement of employment.
+These annual equity awards were granted as a mix of stock options and restricted stock units at a 75% to 25% ratio, which approximated the 50th percentile of our 2018 peer group and allowed us to align with the market direction of including RSUs in annual grants to remain competitive while maintaining an emphasis on pay and performance that naturally results from stock options.
+For the 2018 fiscal year, the Compensation Committee reviewed proposed annual equity awards for our named executive officers at both the 50th percentile and the 75th percentile of our 2018 peer group, based on grant value.
+In recognition of corporate and individual performance, our Chief Executive Officer recommended equity grants between the 50th and 75th percentiles based on Radford's recommendations using long-term incentive and equity compensation market data from our 2018 peer group.